viafintech/tidus/readme.md

 - `:cond`
     - Replaces values by other values of a specific type in case a condition is met.
 If no condition is met, the current value or a default is used if specified.
     - Options:
         - `:default`  The default value to be used in case no condition is met.
-If not set the current column value will be used
+If not set the current column value will be used.
+        - `:default_strategy` The default strategy to be used in case no condition is met (alternative to `:default`).
+Strategy options are not supported at the moment.
         - `:result_type`   The type to which the resulting value should be cast.
 Default is `text`.
         - `:conditions`  Array or hash of one or more condition settings
             -  `:column` Name of the column for the condition